 Usually, Florida is known for its sunny weather, but it still experiences a plethora of hazards like strong winds, storms, and hurricanes that can damage your property.
 One of the most common causes of property damage in Florida is the damage from storms.

-According to the Insurance Information Institute research, in the period between 2015-2019, wind and hail damage is accounted for the largest share of claims with 2.5% of insured homes having losses than any other including water damage with 1.9%, fire with 0.27% or theft with the minimum 0.23% of homes having losses.
+According to the Insurance Information Institute research, in the period between 2015-2019, wind and hail damage is accounted for the largest share of claims with 2.5% of insured homes having losses than any other, including water damage with 1.9%, fire with 0.27% or theft with the minimum 0.23% of homes having losses.

 Typically, standard homeowner insurance policies offer coverage for the costs of repair and replacement associated with a bad storm.
-It is critical to understand how your policy protects your property against wind damage and your coverage limitations so that you could determine whether you should add additional coverage for better protection.
+It is critical to understand how your policy protects your property against wind damage and your coverage limitations so that you can determine whether you should add additional coverage for better protection.

 What Is Considered Wind Damage Under a Homeowners Policy?